The Career Brief

 - List your law degree from Lewis & Clark as, “Juris Doctor” – and not a Juris Doctorate, Doctor of Law, or Doctor of Jurisprudence.

-The Education section will usually be at the top of your resume if you are a student or a recent graduate but you may consider putting your Experience first if you have significant relevant experience that outshines your educational activities.
+The Education section will usually be at the top of your resume if you are a current student or a recent graduate, but you may consider putting your Experience section first if you have significant relevant experience that outshines your educational activities.

 Experience: Just like listing your education, your current or most recent experience should be listed first.
-Include your job title, the name and location (city, state) of the employer, and dates worked.
-Set out the month and year instead of school term to look more professional (i.e., June 2021 - September 2021).
+Include your job title, the name and location (city, state) of the employer, and dates worked with the month and year (i.e., June 2024 - September 2024).

-When writing about your experience, the goal is to describe the work you did in a way that highlights your responsibilities, accomplishments, and skills that will transfer to a legal career, such as writing, research, analysis, presentation, leadership, and client communication.
-Using a bullet point format is one of the easiest formats to read but there are other formatting options.
+When writing about your experience, the goal is to describe the work you did in a way that concisely highlights your accomplishments and skills that will transfer to a legal career, such as writing, research, analysis, presentation, leadership, and client interaction.
+Using a bullet point format is strongly recommended to keep your resume easy to read.

 Community Involvement: As with your experience, list your community involvement in reverse chronological order; include the position you held, the name of the organization you volunteered for, dates, location, as well as a brief description of the work performed.
 As your experience grows, you may decide to shrink the descriptions of your community involvement to save space.